XYlearn/xtc-1/README.md

 ====

-Enable error reporting.
+ * Enable error reporting.
 Silently failing when a header file is not found is unsound.
 Added error reporting also in other locations.

+ * Extend error reporting to report location and presence condition

-No Buildin Pathes or Macros.
+ * No Buildin Pathes or Macros.
 They depend on the system (and are different in different configurations) and should not be set by the preprocessor.
 Unsound behavior.

-Disabled unsound header guard heuristic.
+ * Disabled unsound header guard heuristic.

+ * Replicate TypeChef's behavior with regard to non-Boolean macros: Always reduce to Boolean, assume value 0 for undefined macros (like cpp).
+Issuing a warning.